jayinai/gym-multiplot/README.md

 2. Copy over some experimenal results worth comparing, there are currently a few example folders here so that you can get a sense of the structure and funcionality.
 3. Revel in the beautiful aggregate statistics.

+## More details
+Currently, gym-multiplot displays average and standard deviation for episode rewards and lengths.
+Figures show mean in black and each run in a different slightly transparent color, linked to the legend.
+Standard deviation is the shaded gray region around the mean.

 ## But korymath, it's not working!
 First, this was a proof of concept hackup.
 Second, drop an issue and let's figure out how to make this work more robustly together.